Quotes arranged by Author, A

 • I have heard it said that the first ingredient of success - the earliest spark in the dreaming youth - if this; dream a great dream.

-Appleton, Edward (Sir)
+Appleton, Edward Victor (Sir)

 • I rate enthusiasm even above professional skill.